Safeguarding Adult Reviews – resources for practitioners

 SAR Learning Packs – resources for practitioners

-Supporting learning events, which are planned to take place on a monthly basis, will be advertised on the MSP Training website.
+Supporting learning events will be advertised on the MSP Training website.

 Adult AA SAR: Learning event held 8th November 2017; full report published on 14.12.2017